OceanOutcomes/ocean-outcomes/news/_posts/2024-8-13-building-regional-capacity-for-electronic-monitoring-across-Taiwan.md

 (https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/FSF+EM+Blog+_+HoTu+talking.png)
 *"As we support the implementation of electronic monitoring systems in Taiwan's tuna industry, this technology will bring significant benefits.
 It will enhance transparency, ensure compliance with international standards, and ultimately contribute to the sustainability and profitability of our fisheries.
 This is a crucial step towards a more responsible and forward-thinking approach to marine resource management." — Ho-Tu Chiang, Asia Fishery Improvement Manager for Ocean Outcomes, pictured above.*

-**[Learn more about our partnership with FSF and our work with tuna fisheries across Northeast Asia here.] (https://www.oceanoutcomes.org/what-we-do/tuna/)**
+**[Learn more about our partnership with FSF and our work with tuna fisheries across East Asia here.] (https://www.oceanoutcomes.org/what-we-do/tuna/)**